Join Here | Log In

 Genetic studies on the topic are actually pretty extensive, and several genetic variants have been identified that increase the risk of liver damage from chronic or high acetaminophen usage.

 For example, more than a decade ago, researchers found that the CD44 gene was likely involved in the risk of liver damage from high doses of acetaminophen.
 For the chronic dosing studies, most studies are looking at doses of 4 g/day.[ref]
-(This used to be the maximum recommended acetaminophen dose per day, but that now has changed to 3g/day.)
+(This used to be the maximum recommended acetaminophen dose per day, but that has now changed to 3g/day.)
 For reference, a single over-the-counter Extra Strength Tylenol is 500 mg, with the directions saying not to exceed 6 tablets in 24 hours (so 3g/day).
 Prescription doses can be up to 4g/day.[ref]

 With the research pointing to CD44 and increased liver damage markers, researchers used mouse models and human genetics to understand which SNP (single nucleotide polymorphism) causes the increased risk.[ref][ref]